shield-xrpfinance/shieldfinance/scripts/README_SPARKDEX_LP.md

 # SparkDEX V3 Liquidity Deployment Script

+> **Status:** Launch details are TBC (To Be Confirmed).
+This script is prepared for planned fair launch.

 ## Overview

-This directory contains a comprehensive Hardhat deployment script for adding initial liquidity to SparkDEX V3 (Uniswap V3 fork) on Flare mainnet for the Shield Finance ($SHIELD) fair launch.
+This directory contains a comprehensive Hardhat deployment script for adding initial liquidity to SparkDEX V3 (Uniswap V3 fork) on Flare mainnet for the Shield Finance ($SHIELD) fair launch (TBC).

 ## Files